TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.2-global-role/_index.md

 I travel alone most of the time.
 After doing the requested work by the hosting country, I'd go back to the hotel, eat a quick dinner alone then do my day job.
 If I have dinner with the local team, that means that day I can't do my day job.
 Coupled with being apart from my kids and family, loneliness is my friend.

 Travel can be sudden.
 I got a call to help a large customer on Thursday morning, and on Sunday I was already in the plane to see them.
 If you have young kids, this can be deal breaker.
 My 2 kids are big already, but my Mama at 81 needed care.
-When she passed away, I was overseas…
+When she passed away, I was overseas...

 Speaking of travel, gluten free is a challenge.
 I am allergic to both dairy and gluten, so keeping these 2 away is almost impossible when abroad.
 There is no easy solution today.
 Singapore Airlines changes the menu only every 3 months, so I know in advance exactly what I'm getting 🙂